Colorado voters decriminalize psychedelic mushrooms

 The results mean that 21 states have approved marijuana’s recreational use.

-Under the measure, the psychedelics that would be decriminalized are listed as schedule 1 controlled substances under state and federal law and are defined as drugs with no currently accepted medical use with a high potential for abuse.
+Under Colorado’s latest measure, the psychedelics that would be decriminalized are listed as schedule 1 controlled substances under state and federal law and are defined as drugs with no currently accepted medical use with a high potential for abuse.

 Even so, the FDA has designated psilocybin a “breakthrough therapy” to treat major depressive disorder.
 The designation can expedite research, development and review of a drug if it might offer substantial improvements over existing treatments.